bestmediaplayer/mediaplayer/README.md

 Here's a link to a functioning demo of [Media Player playing various videos](https://bestmediaplayer.org/).

+Here's our email if you wanna reach out: contact@bestmediaplayer.org

+Here's our twitter if you wanna follow us for updates and articles about media player: [Media Player Twitter](https://twitter.com/MediaPlayer13).

 # Wanna help out?
 Couple big TODO items still left #

 This project has the potential to be BIGGER than VLC Media Player.
 But VLC Media Player has a ton of features.
 I need your help to build out this open source project.
 Help contribute code!